 I have a competitor who seems to see himself as the Hero—you can see this in his branding and content, which reflect an “I’m the Hero” interior monologue.
-In contrast, my goal is to make you the Hero—as an agency consultant and coach, I see myself as your Helper and Mentor, not the Hero of the story.
+In contrast, my goal is to make you the Hero—as an agency consultant and coach, I see myself as your Guide, not the Hero of the story.

 Question: What steps can you take to make your client the Hero at your agency?

 Join leaders from 2,000+ agencies and get my articles delivered twice a week, directly to your inbox!